sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

     {
       "id": "simple_label",
       "anchor": {
-        "start": "My section heading to start matching on", "end": "My footer text to stop matching on", "includeEnd": true,
+        "start": "My section heading.
+Start matching after it", "end": "My footer text.
+Stop matching before it", "includeEnd": true,
         "match":
           [
             {
               "type": "includes",
-              "text": "Only finds anchor if you match this string in a line that is between the start and end lines (best to ensure start is above and end is below the text).", },
+              "text": "Only finds anchor if you match this string in a line that is between the start and end lines (best to ensure start is above and end is below the text you want to match).", },
           ]
       },